usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

   - /regs2010/titleII_2010regulations/
 print: true
 lang: en
+lead: |-
-lead: Part 35 Nondiscrimination on the Basis of Disability in State and Local Government Services.
+  Part 35 Nondiscrimination on the Basis of Disability in State and Local Government Services.

+  **The text on this page does not include a final rule that the Attorney General signed on [INSERT DATE].
+We will update this page by the time the new rule is effective.  <a href="../../../notices/2024/03/08/web-rule/">Learn more about the new requirements.</a>**
 sidenav-pdf:
   title: Americans with Disabilities Act Title II Regulations
   filename: title-ii-2010-regulations.pdf